MichaelWan128/MMM-micmic-model-/README.md

 ## MMM1 - MMM3 (Retired)
-These models used hundreds of columns of technical indicators as input data to predict whether a stock's closing price will increase or decrease in a month.
+These models used hundreds of columns of technical indicators as input data to predict whether a stock's price movements in a month.
 The top K(5) stocks with the highest and lowest probability of being bull are longed and shorted respectively.
 Iterations between MMM1 to MMM3 were not significant

 ## MMM4 (Retired)
 This model's input data are very similar to previous MMMs but Labels are more sophisticated.
-Instead of 2 classes (increase/decrease), MMM4 has 6 labels ranging from very bear to very bull to find large movers.
+MMM4 increased the number of labels in order to find big movers.

 ## MMM5 (crashed and burned)
 This model used a Mixture-of-Experts (MoE) structure to isolate technical indicators into discrete sub-models (momentum, volume, trend, volatility).